sharppy/SHARPpy/README.md

 * `offset`: The time offset in hours of the cycles from 00 UTC.
 * `delay`: The time delay in hours between the cycle and the data becoming available.
 * `archive`: The length of time in hours that data are kept on the server.

 These should all be integer numbers of hours; support for sub-hourly data is forthcoming.

-##### 2. Make a new CSV file.
+##### 2. Make a new CSV file
-The CSV file contains information about where your profiles are located.
+The CSV file contains information about where your profiles are located and what the locations are called.
 It should look like the following:
 ```
 icao,iata,synop,name,state,country,lat,lon,elev,priority,srcid
 KTOP,TOP,72456,Topeka/Billard Muni,KS,US,39.08,-95.62,268,3,ktop